Denvernoell/denvernoell/content/blog/web_start.md

 +++
-title = "I created a website and so can you" description = "How making a simple website taught me about many aspects of the tech world." author = "Denver Noell" date = "2021-03-09" tags = ["Web Development"] categories = ["Storytelling"] comments = true removeBlur = true hasMath = true
+author = "Denver Noell"
-[[images]]
+categories = ["Storytelling"]
-  src = "img/programming1.jpg"
+comments = true
-  alt = "Photo"
+date = 2021-03-09T00:00:00Z
-  stretch = "cover"
+description = "How making a simple website taught me about many aspects of the tech world." draft = true hasMath = true removeBlur = true tags = ["Web Development"] title = "I created a website and so can you" [[images]] alt = "Photo" src = "img/programming1.jpg" stretch = "cover"

 +++
 ## HTML

 I watched a video about how to host a website for free with Github Pages.
 They showed that html5up.net had many templates that could be used and edited for free that actually look really cool.
 Going to the site I downloaded a couple of the templates and started looking at the HTML.
 Fun fact, I didn't know HTML at the time.
 So I watched a crash course to teach me the basics of what different elements were used for and how they affected the website.